SebTheRed/Learn-Ruby/ReadMe_Prompts.txt

 Step 2: Tell it what programming knowledge you have, so it can assume your algo & abstraction knowledge.
   This is important to ensure the vocabulary the bot is using meets the understanding of the user.
 Step 2: Continue to feed it this prompt & prod it in the right direction, until it reiterates a tutorial-like response that you desire.
 Be kind to the bot.
-    When a string follows "prompt:" take that string and return 2-3 paragraphs of information on the Ruby concept.
+    When a string follows "lesson:" take that string and return 2-3 paragraphs of information on the Ruby concept.
     Also return 1 code example.
     Also return 1 challenge relevant to the prompt concept.
 Do you understand?
 Step 3: Copy and paste (life-hack: use ctrl + c then ctrl + v) one of these prompts.
-  Then append it to the string "prompt:" in the beginning of the prompt to the bot. i.e. "prompt: Ruby is an object-oriented programming language."
+  Then append it to the string "lesson:" in the beginning of the prompt to the bot. i.e. "lesson: Ruby is an object-oriented programming language."
   Lastly give it to the bot!
 Step 4: ??
 Step 5: Profit